nlfiedler/jswat/README.md

 ## Getting Help ##

-Asking for help is as easy as posting a message to the jswat-discuss Google Group (link in the sidebar).
+Asking for help is as easy as posting a message to the jswat-discuss Google Group.
 Be sure to read the README file that is included with JSwat, the troubleshooting section of the Installation instructions, as well as any pertinent help topics, before asking questions.

 ## Contributing ##